mik-jozef/chalk/spec.md

 > // A.foo implements T.foo, even though their return types are different
 > ```

-> TODO should explicitly extending the trait [[Module]] be prohibited?
+> TODO Should explicitly extending the trait [[Module]] be prohibited?
 > If not, should it be possible to import modules that are explicitly classes?

 ### Type templates
 > TODO Type templates (this section)

-> TODO should this be renamed to something like "Higher-order types", "Parametrized
+> TODO Should this be renamed to something like "Higher-order types", "Parametrized
 > types" or similar, and the name "type templates" be left to either instances of
 > parametrized types or the expression that defines a parametrized type?